IBM/cloud-native-starter/documentation/OpenShiftIKSDeployment.md

 Create an OS Cluster in the IBM Cloud Dashboard

-  a) Logon to the IBM Cloud
+1. Logon to the IBM Cloud
-  b) From the IBM Cloud Menu (upper left corner) select "Kubernetes"
+2. From the IBM Cloud Menu (upper left corner) select "Kubernetes"
-  c) Click "Create cluster"
+3. Click "Create cluster"
-  d) Select plan: "Standard"
+4. Select plan: "Standard"
-  e) Cluster type and version: "OpenShift"
+5. Cluster type and version: "OpenShift"
-  f) Cluster name: "cloud-native-openshift"
+6. Cluster name: "cloud-native"
-  g) Resource group: "default", Geography "North America"
+7. Resource group: "default", Geography "North America"
-  h) Availability: "Single zone"
+8. Availability: "Single zone"
-  i) Worker zone: select any of the available zones, e.g. "Washington DC 06"
+9. Worker zone: select any of the available zones, e.g. "Washington DC 06"
-  j) Master service endpoint: "Public endpint only"
+10. Master service endpoint: "Public endpint only"
-  k) Default worker pool/Flavor: "2 Cores 4 GB RAM, Virtual Shared, u3c.2x4"
+11. Default worker pool/Flavor: "2 Cores 4 GB RAM, Virtual Shared, u3c.2x4"
-  l) Worker nodes: 2
+12. Worker nodes: 2

 Click on "Create Cluster", this will take approximately 15 to 20 minutes.

+Note: If you decide to name your cluster differently in step 6. above, please also change the value of CLUSTER_NAME in file local.env!

+### 3. oc

+The OpenShift CLI tool can be found [here](https://www.okd.io/download.html).
+The OKD version works with OpenShift, too.
+The CLI Reference link on the Download page leads you to instruction on how to install and use it.